High-quality kitchen knives are a must-have for any serious cook, and Made In and Wusthof are two of the most popular brands today.

 Both brands use the same high-quality steel and utilize a similar manufacturing process.
 Their knives are incredibly sharp, durable, and well-balanced.

-Wusthof just offers a much wider variety of options and the prestige of a family-owned brand that has been in business for centuries.
+Wusthof just offers a wider variety of options and the prestige of a family-owned brand that has been in business for centuries.

 Made In can’t compete with Wusthof’s track record or range of designs, but you get the same materials and construction for a lower price.